codeandwork/courses/courses/java/classes.md

 		1. Show all available books
 		2. Search for a book (by book title)
 		3. Display books from a specific author
+		4. Show me the most popular book
 		q.
 Quit
 		>

+* Create (a fully detailed) **class diagram** for the entities described in exercise 3.